m-reza-rahman/jakartaee-azure/lab-abstract.md

 This hands-on lab will show you the many ways of effectively deploying a Java EE application to Azure.

 We will start by deploying a local Java EE application to basic IaaS on Azure.
-We will then deploy the same application to an entirely managed
+We will then deploy the same application to a managed
 Azure PaaS.
 Finally we will deploy the application to Azure using Docker and Kubernetes.
 We will discuss the trade-offs of each approach on the way, offering guidelines for which approach might be best for your application on the cloud.